Sonoma County Basics

 The Russian River winds west from Healdsburg past or near the towns of Sebastopol, Forestville, Guerneville, Freestone, and Occidental.
 All have wineries, restaurants, and lodgings worth checking out.
 Chardonnay and Pinot Noir predominate in the Russian River Valley and Sonoma Coast appellations, with soil and climate accounting for the distinct variations.

 On a hot summer day, hiking amid the tall trees of Armstrong Woods State Natural Reserve recalibrates the internal thermostat.
-Still farther west, high above the Pacific near Fort Ross, an old Russian outpost, many wineries produce austere Pinot Noirs (compared to the Russian River Valley’s).
+Still farther west, high above the Pacific near Fort Ross, an old Russian outpost, vineyards produce austere Pinot Noirs (compared to the Russian River Valley’s).
 These wines recall Europe’s best but with a California spin.

 How to Get Here and Get Around